 Bedding also should be a focus when attempting to allergen-proof the home.
 Sheets, blankets and comforters attract dust mites in even the cleanest environments.
 Wash bedding once a week in hot water to keep allergens at bay.
 It’s also smart to consider protective covers for mattresses and pillows to stop dust mites from getting in too deep.

 Too much moisture in the air can help dust mites thrive, and may also lead to mold.
 Using a dehumidifier, especially in humid climates or summer months, can help control the spread of mold and dust mites.

 Minimize indoor plants

-While plants can be a great way to build ambiance in the home, some indoor plants can amplify allergy symptoms by releasing spores and other allergens into the air.
+While plants can build ambiance in the home, some indoor plants can amplify allergy symptoms by releasing spores and other allergens into the air.
 For those with a green thumb who can’t live without plants at home, make sure to research the plants that are least likely to increase pollen or mold exposure indoors.